Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

 Fig. \ref{fig:rbs_1}(a) shows the experimental and simulated RBS/c signals obtained by using \mbox{3 MeV} He ion beams on \hkl<111>-oriented tungsten samples, which are represented by the dots and lines, respectively.
 The simulations are based on the BCA-MD approach.
 The simulated result at RT agrees very well with the experimental one, with only a small yield overestimation in the high energy region (corresponding to the surface region) as shown in the inset.
+Good agreement has also been observed between MD simulations and experiments in the measurement of deuterium retention \cite{Mason2021}, thermal diffusivity of irradiated tungsten \cite{Reza2020} and Positron Annihilation Spectroscopy studies \cite{hu2025}.
+Our RBS/c results further demonstrate that this agreement is consistent throughout almost the entire depth profile.

 The yield of the experimental RBS/c spectrum of the sample irradiated at \mbox{800 K} is almost half that of the sample irradiated at RT, as shown in Fig. \ref{fig:rbs_1}(a).
 This substantial decrease in RBS/c signals provides a strong indication that irradiation at elevated temperatures results in a reduction in radiation damage.
 Furthermore, at this elevated temperature, we observe a significant discrepancy between the simulated and experimental spectra.
 In fact, the simulated spectra at \mbox{800 K} remain almost the same as those at RT.
 To understand the difference in the radiation effects in tungsten irradiated at different temperatures, we quantitatively analyzed the atomistic structures obtained by means of BCA-MD with predominant radiation defects, namely 1/2\hkl<111> dislocation loops, which are commonly reported to form in tungsten under ion irradiation \cite{Ferroni2015, Durrschnabel2021, Markelj2024}.